 It was a full day made up of competency-based interview questions, a group exercise and an individual exercise all designed to challenge the attendees.
 The interview questions were challenging, but well designed to give applicants a chance to showcase their critical thinking and analytical skills.
 The competencies and evidence given by the applicants were discussed in detail by the assessors, forming part of a very thorough marking process.
 The assessment team was made up of two experienced assessors and a training assessor, who provided excellent support.

 The team exercises measured ability to prioritise and work through challenges with time constraints which is integral to the testing but is generally useful to boost employability of the potential pilots.

 Wings Alliance charge for these assessment days (as do other pilot training facilities), however, what I witnessed is their investment in the process doesn’t only test the applicant, it provides an excellent learning experience and leaves the candidates well-rehearsed for their future pilot interviews.

 If a potential trainee fails, depending on the reasons, they can normally re-sit the day for no charge.
-Each applicant also receives a follow up call from the assessor to go over their feedback, giving them the chance to work on specific areas.
+Each attendee also receives a follow-up call from the assessor to go over their feedback, giving them the chance to work on specific areas.
 They also receive a symbiotic report that is not used in the assessment process but provides additional feedback and learning opportunities for the applicant.

-Overall, Wings Alliance provide a thorough assessment which is both personal and enriching.
+Overall, Wings Alliance provides a thorough assessment that is both personal and enriching.
 There is plenty of opportunity to receive feedback and advice on how to improve or succeed in the assessment process.